-Team competition Saturday 2 July To be held on Pirbright No 2 Range
+Team competition Saturday 1 July To be held on Pirbright No 2 Range Sponsored by RPI Supplies Ltd

 Open to any number of teams of four present members from any Club.

-In two classes: Modern Rifle and Historic Rifle.
+In two classes: Modern Rifles using 5.56 ammunition only, and the Historic Rifle class (in abeyance for 2023).